splunk-soar-connectors/extrahop/README.md

 -   Based on the description provided in detection, a Splunk SOAR note will be added.
 It will only be added again if the description is updated apart from the timestamp field.

+-   **Note:**

+    Default detection category will be considered as "sec.attack" in 'json_object' and 'detection_category' configuration parameters

 ## **Metric settings**